adityak714/gh-analytics-visualizer/README.md

 - Ensure the GitHub token has sufficient permissions to access the API.
 - The project uses Ray for distributed processing, which requires a cluster setup.
+- Inspect the current running Swarm by doing `docker stack services de-ii` (if name of the Swarm is 'de-ii')